 Angala is not open to the public so there are never more than 24 guests here, mostly Europeans.
 Dinner is a set three course menu, with a charming and eclectic mix of delightful fellow guests to share your stories with.
 The food is excellent – simple, home cooked fare and the wine list, as you would expect in this part of the world, is interesting and good value.

-Angala will suit the most discerning traveller – my husband and I met honeymooners and over 65s and they were all captivated, enthusiastic and well impressed.
-Its comfortable, unpretentious and excellent quality.
-This place gets a rating of 5.0 on TripAdvisor from 530+ reviews.
-That’s as good as it gets for any hotel anywhere in the world – and, in this case, deservedly so.
+Angala has achieved a rating of 5.0 on TripAdvisor from nearly 500 reviews – as good as it gets for any hotel in the world, and in this case, deservedly so.
+It’s a very special experience.
 Book now before everyone finds out about it!

 To find out more about Angala contact Susie Freeman and here team here